 - The place where people work has a local community

-The importance of CSR resides in limiting the negative impacts of firms’ production operations, solving global and local development challenges, and fostering a climate of predictability, trust, and shared beliefs in society.
-On the other hand, companies often lack sufficient expertise in implementing corporate social programs, so they do so aimlessly, in the image and likeness of their more experienced colleagues, and without considering several aspects.
+Corporate Social Responsibility (CSR) plays an important role in limiting the negative impacts of companies’ production operations, solving global and local development challenges, and fostering a climate of predictability, trust, and shared beliefs in society.
+However, many companies lack expertise in implementing corporate social programs, leading to aimless efforts that imitate their more experienced colleagues without considering several aspects.

 Business’s Corporate Social Responsibility

-The understanding of corporate social responsibility as a model of strategic activity is spreading in modern scientific writings and scientific observance, according to which enterprises, such as organizations or business entities, consider the interests of society, accepting responsibility for the impact of their activities on stakeholders such as customers, suppliers, employees, shareholders, local communities, and other state sector interested parties.
-This responsibility extends beyond the legal requirement to comply with the law, implying that enterprises voluntarily take more steps to better the quality of life of employees and their families and the regional community’s and society’s overall growth.
+Today, CSR is understood as a strategic activity that takes into account the interests of society.
+This includes accepting responsibility for the impact of business activities on stakeholders such as customers, suppliers, employees, shareholders, local communities, and other interested parties.
+Businesses must go beyond merely complying with the law, and voluntarily taking more steps to improve the quality of life of their employees and their families.
+They also need to contribute towards the overall growth of the regional community and society as a whole.